BioNBytes/Resources-of-Reference-Genomes-for-Genomics/README.md

 - **API Rate Limits:** Both NCBI and Ensembl APIs have request limits.
 For large-scale queries, there maybe delays.
 - **Canonical Transcript Definitions:** The definition of "canonical" may differ between databases
 - **Batch Processing:** Both scripts can be adapted for batch processing by iterating over a list of gene symbols.

-### 6. Additional Key Points and Resources
-- **Species-specific databases** (e.g., Wormbase, Flybase) and AWS iGenomes exist, but may be outdated.
-- **Chromosome naming conventions** differ by platform (e.g., NCBI/Ensembl: 1,2,...,X,Y,MT; UCSC: chr1, chr2, ..., chrM).
-- **Annotation files should use stable gene IDs** (not gene symbols) for consistency across versions.
-- **Quality control**: Use annotation files with a `gene_biotype` field for best results in automated pipelines.
-- **Download locations**: NCBI, Ensembl, GENCODE, and UCSC all provide FTP and browser-based access to assemblies and annotations.

 ### References
 1. Haibo Liu, LinkedIn.
 [Notes on reference genome resources](https://www.linkedin.com/feed/update/urn:li:activity:7309376644169752577/?originTrackingId=1OaGKrcAQMub5NqA11hTZw%3D%3D)